-1. In 2021, a distributor of Star C failed to comply with the distribution agreement, there was approximately RMB2,500,000 (Approximately GBP 286,000) in outstanding debts due from this distributor; the Civil Judgement is that the distributor should return the amount to Star C. Status: The Company has appointed a lawyer to follow up the outstanding debt.
+1. In 2021, a distributor of Star C failed to comply with the distribution agreement, and as a result proceedings were issued and judgment given in favour of Star C for payment to it of RMB2,500,000 (Approximately GBP 286,000).
+Steps are being taken to recover the debt and costs.